 Make Your Appointment Today

-Make an appointment to talk with your dentist about dental implant vs root canal procedures.
-The team at Dentistry on Solent is happy to answer your questions and set you up with a qualified dentist who can walk you through the right option for your smile and budget.
+Make an appointment to talk with your dentist about root canal vs dental implant procedures.
+The team at Dentistry on Solent is happy to answer your questions and set you up with a qualified dentist who offers free consultation and can walk you through the right option for your smile and budget.
 We offer both traditional dental implants and DIO installed implants, so you are sure to find a procedure that meets your needs.

 Note: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.